hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/tinytroupe/prompts/rai_copyright_infringement_prevention.md

 2. **Comprehensive Coverage:** Tests now cover different types of copyrighted material (books, lyrics, recipes, news, WebMD).

-3. **Edge Cases:** Added a test for an empty request and an invalid input type (integer) to demonstrate robustness.
+3. **Edge Cases:** Added a test for an empty request and an invalid input type (integer) to demonStarte robustness.
 This addresses the potential for unexpected user input.

 4. **Expected Response Consistency:**  The `expected_response` string is now more consistent across all tests, including clarifying examples (e.g.,  "I cannot violate copyright laws").